wobey/Web-Scraper/README.md

 4) parse with regular expression to determine data,
 5) establish ODBC connection to database,
 6) insert data into table if not a duplicate,
-7) display to user: scraped data, duplicate or insert, and the amount of sleep until next loop (seconds).
+7) display: scraped data, duplicate or insert, and the amount of sleep until next loop (seconds).

 Below are the command line arguments for each of the two scripts: